Voices: Micro-editions of Readings by Marlatt, McClure, and Rukeyser

 38:20 - 38:20

-And this poem, using one line of that was what I said to Mexico.
+And this poem, using one line of that was what I sent to Mexico.
 It's called "Voices."

 Speaking